ss100yan/Bad-Driver/README.md

 We designed an application to enable drivers to publish their dash-cam videos via YouTube to our database.
 Logged-in users can post, rate and comment on various drivers in their community to enable safer driving for everyone.
 Future add-ons will enable publishing by simply taking a picture or via talk-to-text features.

+### Possible App uses

+- Car rental agencies
+- Insurancies agencies
+- Police departments (to possibly aid in investigations)
+- Highway patrol officers
+- Car financing companies
+- Transportion Industry (Uber, cab companies, trucking companies, etc.)

 ### Key Elements and Features